sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 This document introudeces the **SONiC Disaggregated API for SONiC Hosts** (SONiC-DASH) from an architectural point of view.
-SONiC-DASH (**DASH** for short) is an open source project whose goal is to deliver high-speed network performance to critical cloud enterprise applications.
+SONiC-DASH (**DASH** for short) is an open source project whose goal is to deliver high-speed network connectivity to critical cloud enterprise applications.

 ![dash-words-cloud](./images/dash-words-cloud.png)